salrashid123/workforce-federation/README.md

 You'll need access to a cloud org to create the configuration...

 >>> **NOTE** I do NOT really expect you to configure this end-to-end using a demo SSO provider here with the built-in certificates.
 While you can follow this end-to-end, atleast generate your own certificates (eg, `server.crt`, `server.key` and then use that public cert in `iap_metadata.xml` file).
-Once you i would recommend immediately disabling the configuration...or atleast
+Once you i would recommend immediately disabling the configuration...

 ---